 Twin Dragon Gateway

 From CAM, it's a short walk to the twin dragon gateway on Broadway that welcomes visitors.
-But, know that you can learn a lot more about Chinatown once you venture into the neighborhood.
+Of course, you can learn much more about Chinatown once you venture into the neighborhood.

 A massive statue of Bruce Lee has become a must-photograph site in Chinatown's Central Plaza.
 The late martial arts star once had a studio in Chinatown at 628 W. College St.